 Any pupil found to be involved in a drugs-related incident will be disciplined in accordance with the school's behaviour policy.
 The sanction is likely to be, except in exceptional circumstances, lead to permanent exclusion from school.
 Dealing with illegal drugs will, except in exceptional circumstances, lead to permanent exclusion.
 Using illegal drugs will, except in exceptional circumstances, lead to permanent exclusion.
-Using illegal drugs will, except in exceptional circumstances, lead to permanent exclusion.
-Using illegal drugs will, except in exceptional circumstances, lead to permanent exclusion.
 This distinction between dealing and using is particularly important operationally.
 Sometimes, it will also be necessary to involve the police.
 The school will discuss this and take advice as necessary.
 Any incidents will be reported to the governors for their consideration.